 Anthony Capote is a doctoral student of sociology at the CUNY Graduate Center.
 His research is centered around the role of mass media in everyday life and, more specifically, how elites use to mass media to perpetuate intersectional forms of inequality.
 He has experience in both quantitative and qualitative research methods, but has focused on quantitative methods like content analysis and survey research.

 Other areas of expertise include criminology, race and ethnicity, digital sociology, and LatinX studies.
-In addition working as a QR Fellow, Anthony has taught “Sociology of the Internet and New Media” at Hunter College and also works at Hunter as a research assistant for the master’s program applied social research.
+In addition working as a QR Fellow, Anthony has taught “Sociology of the Internet and New Media,” “Introduction to Sociology,” “Sociology of Race and Ethnicity,” and “Current Sociological Theory” at Hunter College and also works at Hunter as a research assistant for the master’s program applied social research.

-Anthony is available in the SPS offices at 101 W. 31st Street, 7th Floor on Mondays from 9 a.m., to 2 p.m. and Fridays from 2 to 7 p.m.
-He is also available digitally on Sundays from 9 a.m. to 7 p.m., for remote tutoring options.
+Anthony is available in the SPS offices at 101 W. 31st Street, 7th Floor on Tuesdays from 9 a.m., to 2 p.m. and Wednesdays from 9 a.m. to 7 p.m.
+His tutoring specialties are in basic math, various levels of statistics, and some business math.